-In either set of circumstances it’s a good idea to reassess your finances and do what you can to boost your own sense of financial wellbeing, including doing what you can to help protect and boost your pension plan and other investments.
-Some simple steps now could help avoid money worries later.
+So it’s a good idea to reassess your finances and do what you can to boost your own sense of financial wellbeing, including doing what you can to help boost your pension plan and other investments.
+Following these simple tips now could help avoid money worries later.

 If you’ve already set yourself a budget – now’s the time to check and update it.
 If you haven’t, now’s the time to set one up.